Most of us wouldn’t think of our dentist when we hear the wordBotox® (botulinum toxin), but we should.

 Though dentists are not currently licensed to give Botox® injections for cosmetic purposes, the areas typically injected to relax muscles involved in clenching and grinding tend to correspond to the same areas injected to reduce wrinkles.
 So, patients who receive injections for clenching and grinding can also see some improvement in their appearance.

-Dr. Hollinger says she often has patients who ask for Botox® injections for temporomandibular disorder (TMD), but she doesn’t recommend it for true TMD.
+Dr. Nguyen says she often has patients who ask for Botox® injections for temporomandibular disorder (TMD), but she doesn’t recommend it for true TMD.
 “Some people may think they have temporomandibular joint (TMJ) pain, but it’s really pain from the muscles they’re using to clench and grind their teeth.
 In that case, Botox® is a great way to offer relief,” she says.
 “But if it’s actually TMD, it’s likely that there is a loss of the cartilage in the jaw joint, causing the bones to rub together.
 Botox® won’t take care of that.”

 “You may clench and grind your teeth at night because you’re trying to open your airway,” she explains.
 “We don’t want to diminish the muscle capacity and prevent you from being able to breathe.”

 If your dentist determines that Botox® injections are right for you, the shots take only 10 minutes.
 The aftercare, however, is important: you have to stay out of the sun, avoid exercise, and you can’t touch your face for 48 hours.
-“The Botox® is a very fragile protein,” explains Dr. Hollinger.
+“The Botox® is a very fragile protein,” explains Dr. Nguyen.
 “It may seem like a little bit of over-precaution, but we want to make sure you get the full benefit and pain relief from the injections.”